-Based on the information that has been made available to us, nothing has come to our attention that causes us to believe that the Bank was not in compliance, in all material respects, with the applicable requirements of the Regulation for Companies, the Banking Control law in the Kingdom of Saudi Arabia and the Bank's By-Laws in so far as they affect the preparation and presentation of the financial statements, for the period from 3 April 2019 to 31 December 2019.
+Based on the information that has been made available to us while performing our audit procedures, nothing has come to our attention that causes us to believe that the Bank was not in compliance, in all material respects, with the applicable requirements of the Regulation for Companies, the Banking Control Law in the Kingdom of Saudi Arabia and the Bank's By-Laws in so far as they affect the preparation and presentation of the financial statements for the year ended 31 December 2020.

 Ernst & Young & Co.
-(Certified Public Accountants)

-P. O. Box 3795 Al Khobar 31952 Kingdom of Saudi Arabia
+(Certified Public Accountants) P. O. Box 3795 Al Khobar 31952 Kingdom of Saudi Arabia

-Waleed G. Tawfiq
+Waleed G. Tawfiq License No. 437